genomics

 Time to Ban Heritable Genome Editing

-By Jeffrey R. Botkin, MD, MPH, Professor of Pediatrics and Medical Ethics at University of Utah We are at a critical crossroad in reproductive medicine.
+By Jeffrey R. Botkin We are at a critical crossroad in reproductive medicine.
 How should science and society more broadly manage the powerful new technologies that can alter the genes of human embryos?
-In a recent paper published in Genetics in Medicine, the…
+In a recent paper published in Genetics in Medicine, the official journal of the American College of Medical Genetics and Genomics (ACMG),…

 Scientist analyzes DNA gel used in genetics, forensics, drug discovery, biology and medicine